open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Different Kinds of Updates to Your Community

 There are three important kinds of updates that you may receive on the community side: upgrades, resources/courses and sync.
 Go to your Manager page and search for the buttons highlighted in the picture below.
 You may not see the `Fetch Items` button if nation has not sent anything to the community.
-If you do not see the other two highlighted buttons, post a message to the Gitter Chat channel to get help.
+If you do not see the other two highlighted buttons, post a message to the Discord server channel to get help.

 As you can see from the image below, there is an upgrade ready to be downloaded.
 Usually, next to the upgrade, you should also see publication(s) (we send to you from the nation) ready to be downloaded.